yhkwok326/CS506_final-/README.md

 GRADCAM visualization
 ![visualization_results](images/GradCAM.png)
 Using Grad-CAM, we applied gradient hooks to the final convolutional layer and enhanced the standard approach with absolute gradient values to capture negative activations.
-The visualizations revealed class-specific ventricle patterns: Mild Dementia showed scattered and irregular regions; Moderate Dementia displayed pronounced, butterfly-shaped enlargements; Non-Dementia exhibited symmetrically normal structures; and Very Mild Dementia had subtle enlargements with minor irregularities.